 The second is NPHS’ Community Lending Fund.
 As a Community Development Financial Institution (CDFI), NPHS’ Community Lending Fund provides down payment and closing costs loans to help low-income first-time homeowners afford the cost of homeownership, especially for the buyers purchasing CLT homes developed by NPHS.
 The fund also provides crucial support if homeowners face unexpected home repairs or financial problems.

-The NPHS Land Trust will help sustain the Inland Empire as a healthy, economically diverse community by providing permanently affordable homes for low-income households whose housing needs are not met by the traditional market.
-Specific functions of the NPHS Land Trust include:
+The NPHS Community Land Trust helps sustain the Inland Empire as a healthy, economically diverse community by providing permanently affordable homes for low-income households whose housing needs are not met by the traditional market.
+Specific functions of the NPHS Community Land Trust include: